aluoty/aluoty/README.md

 ## 🧬 About

-+ building systems, tools, and program logic from scratch
+> building tools, and program logic from scratch

-+ prefers control, clarity, and performance
+> prefers clarity and control

-+ learns by breaking and rebuilding
+> learns by breaking and rebuilding

 - 💻 C developer
 - 🦀 Rust developer